A Comprehensive Approach to Assess the Impact of Microbial Impurities on Patient Safety and Product Quality of Biologics

 As the biological complexity of drugs increases, so too does the complexity of production processes necessary to deliver them, as well as the risks of microbial contamination from multitudinous, often unaccounted sources.

 Using microbiological testing as risk assessment to assure the drug is free of microbial contamination is no longer deemed sufficient by the European Pharmacopeia.
 These methods are now known to be unable to detect microbial components that significantly compromise product quality and potentially in turn, patient safety.
 Instead, the EP emphasises the use of pyrogen testing.

-At the same time however, EP regulations (2.6.8) have started to crack down on a shift away from the Rabbit Pyrogen Test towards the use of non-animal based pyrogenicity assays.
-Though the EP specifically recommends the use of the in vitro Monocyte Activation Test (MAT), the lack of any market ready and affordable commercial MAT offering has meant that producers medicinal products have increasingly started to employ the in vitro Bacterial Endotoxin Tests (BET) like the LAL or rFC.
+At the same time, however, EP regulations (2.6.8) have started to crack down on a shift away from the Rabbit Pyrogen Test towards the use of non-animal-based pyrogenicity assays.
+Though the EP specifically recommends the use of the in vitro Monocyte Activation Test (MAT), the lack of any market ready and affordable commercial MAT offering has meant that producers of medicinal products have increasingly started to employ the in vitro Bacterial Endotoxin Tests (BET) like the LAL or rFC.

 Though these tests are indeed sensitive, affordable and quick, they fail to detect the full spectrum of endotoxin and non-endotoxin pyrogens which may contaminate complex biological products.
 Not only is the sole use of these endotoxin tests a break of EP regulation, it puts patient safety at risk.